edoardottt/omegle-geolocalization/README.md

 # omegle-geolocalization

+When you chat with a random stranger on Omegle you can access its IP address, and you can geo localize people using it.

+**Use a VPN when accessing Omegle**

 Code by [Matt Upham](https://mattupham.com/)

 1. Change the const `apiKey` in the first line with yours.
 You can obtain it [here](https://ipgeolocation.io/)